Mstfakts/SVD-image-classification/README.md

 **Project Definition**

-We were given the set of handwritten 8 and 1 and wanted to classify test data by using SVD.
+  We were given 200 pictures of handwritten 8 and 1 by the size of 16, 16.
+However, they are not like real picture, each of them were flatten into the size of 1x256.
+Then, if we we need all the pictures, we are going to get a matrix size of 200x256 for each 8 and 1.

+  In order to find basis of this all pictures (200x256) for 8 or 1, they will be factorized by using 'np.linalg.svd' function.
+Then, we will get three diffrent matrices (U, S, V).
+S represents a diagonal matrix that has a eigenvalues on its diagonal.
+V has a basis for the those pictures (200x256) on its rows.

 The steps that are going to be followed like,